Conflict Minerals Report

 Risk Mitigation and Future Due Diligence Measures

-VF intends to further improve our due diligence measures by taking the following steps, among others:
+VF intends to continue or further improve our due diligence measures by taking the following steps, among others:

 Continue to incorporate our compliance Terms and Conditions into appropriate new supplier contracts;